Heard It in a Past Life: Critical reception

 Heard It in a Past Life was met with generally positive reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 71, based on 23 reviews.
 Tony Clayton-Lea of The Irish Times called it a "vibrant electro-pop collection", while USA Todays Maeve McDermott hailed it as one of 2019's best folk-pop albums, along with Weyes Blood's Titanic Rising.
 Q magazine found the album "thoughtfully constructed and often enchanting", and AllMusic's Heather Phares said Rogers "finds different ways to forge her own bright, assured version of pop" on a "strong debut".

 Other reviewers were more critical.
 Both Laura Snapes of Pitchfork and Greg Kot of the Chicago Tribune believed much of the album was overproduced by high-profile co-producers to the detriment of Rogers' talents.
+Tom Ewing of Freaky Trigger was similarly critical, but "for different reasons – they [Pitchfork] point to the production flattening Rogers' voice, I think she pushes too much and too harshly against it."
 Tom Hull said he "could see her developing into some kind of pop star, but may be too adult too early", giving the album a B-plus.

 Heard It in a Past Life and "Light On" helped earn Rogers a Grammy Award nomination in the category of Best New Artist for the 62nd Annual Grammy Awards (2020).